 Which enables the MySQL server to be started (and stopped) automatically at the specified the run levels.

 The database tables will have been automatically created for you, if they do not already exist.
 You should, however, run mysql_secure_installation to set the root passwords on your server.

 Debian, Ubuntu, KubuntuNote

-For Debian 7 and 8, and Ubuntu 12, 14, and 15, MySQL can be installed using the MySQL APT Repository instead of the platform's native software repository.
+For Debian, Ubuntu, and Kubuntu, MySQL can be installed using the MySQL APT Repository instead of the platform's native software repository.
 See Section 2.3, “Installing MySQL on Linux Using the MySQL APT Repository” for details.

 On Debian and related distributions, there are two packages for MySQL in their software repositories,

 mysql-server, for the client and server components respectively.
 You should specify an explicit version, for example